 Simple to edit

-Bitmap images are great for creating animations that run on older devices because fewer colors means less processing power is needed.
+Bitmap images are great for creating animations that run on older devices because fewer colors mean less processing power is needed.
 This makes for a faster load time and smoother running graphics which will allow your video to be viewed without any lag or stuttering.

 Can be compressed into really small files